syntruth/tsuri/README.md

 looking for in the tree.
 If found, the node will be returned, otherwise null will be returned.
 If no finder function is given, then null is returned.

+`generateId(separator)` => String
+This will generate an ID string for a given Tsuri node, based on the node's parent and the index of the node with its parent's `children` array.
+If the node has no parent, then '0' is returned.
+The `separator` argument is optional and is used to separate the ID parts; it defaults to a dash '-' character.

 `hasChildren()` => Boolean
 Returns true if the given node has children, false otherwise.

+`hasParent()` => Boolean
+Returns true if the Tsuri instance has a parent, otherwise false.

+`insertParent(node)` => Tsuri instance
+This inserts another Tsuri node as a parent of the current node, and assigning the new parent node as a child of the old parent node.
+The `node` argument can either be another Tsuri instance or a data object that will be used to instantiate the Tsuri instance. **Note:** this forces a call to `updateChildren()` on the root node, so for large trees could become a costly procedure.

 `isLeaf()` => Boolean
 Will return if this node is a leaf or not; that is, if it has any children